nilostolte/nilostolte/README.md

 <a name="bodymovin_html_anchor"></a>

 ### Current Activities
-- **Bodymovin and Lottie JSON format as a file representation for vector graphics and animation**: Bodymoving is the new industry standard for animations not only on the web but also practically everywhere.
+- **Bodymovin JSON format as a file representation for vector graphics and animation**: Bodymoving is the new industry standard for animations not only on the web but also practically everywhere.
 The [whole file format](https://lottiefiles.github.io/lottie-docs/) <a name="pixijs_html_anchor"></a>can be used as a portable representation for vector animations, and a subset of it used as a portable representation for static vector graphics.